eshanking/eshanking.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a MD/PhD candidate in the [Medical Scientist Training Program (MSTP)](https://case.edu/medicine/admissions-programs/md-phd-program) at Case Western Reserve University School of Medicine.
-I am a member of the [Theory Division](https://theorydi.vision) at the Cleveland Clinic Lerner Research Insitute.
-In my work, we aim to develop models to understand and predict the evolution of resistance in cancer and infectious disease.
+I am a MD/PhD candidate in the [Medical Scientist Training Program (MSTP)](https://case.edu/medicine/admissions-programs/md-phd-program) at Case Western Reserve University School of Medicine and a member of the [Theory Division](https://theorydi.vision) at the Cleveland Clinic Lerner Research Insitute.
+As a graduate student, my work involves developing models to understand and predict the evolution of resistance in cancer and infectious disease.
+As a medical student and aspiring clinician, I am interested in leveraging the rich field of evolutionary biology to expand our cancer therapy toolkit.

+Hailing from Alabama, I went to undergrad at Washinton University in St. Louis, where I majored in biomedical engineering with a minor in electrical engineering and ran varsity cross country and track and field.
+I spent a gap year as a research technician in the [Lew Lab](lewlab.wustl.edu) where I studied single molecule imaging of DNA structures.

+I matriculated in the Case MSTP in the summer of 2019.
+In the summer of 2021, I matriculated in the [Systems Biology and Bioinformatics PhD program](https://case.edu/medicine/nutrition/education/phd-programs/phd-systems-biology-and-bioinformatics) at Case Western Reserve University School of Medicine.

+Outside of academia, I like rock climbing, running, and spotting cats around my neighborhood.

 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.